Some Might Say: B-sides

 All of the single's original B-sides were included on The Masterplan album.
-"Talk Tonight" is one of many acoustic B-side tracks sung by Noel.
-It was inspired by the near-breakup of the band in Los Angeles in autumn 1994, when Noel walked out without telling anyone and headed for San Francisco.
+"Talk Tonight" was recorded the previous year, in the October 1994 sessions for the "Whatever" single's b-sides, but was saved for the band's next single.
+It is one of many acoustic B-side tracks sung by Noel and was inspired by the near-breakup of the band in Los Angeles in September 1994, when Noel walked out without telling anyone and headed for San Francisco.
 Noel was inspired to write the song after he met a girl while in San Francisco and talked to her for hours about his troubles with the band and life.
 "Acquiesce" was released as part of the Stop the Clocks EP in promotion of their compilation album, Stop the Clocks.

 "Headshrinker", a fast tempo punk rockesque track, was originally written in 1992.
 Although rarely performed live, perhaps most famously at their Live by the Sea gig, it became a fan favourite, and in 2022, Liam released it as part of his Down by the River Thames live album recorded in 2020 when the COVID-19 pandemic caused venue closures.
 "Listen Up" was originally released as a B-side to "Cigarettes & Alcohol".
 "Bring It On Down - (Live)", a recording from the band's first ever radio session in 1993, was originally released as a B-side to "Shakermaker".
 Noel's rendition of the Beatles track "You've Got to Hide Your Love Away" was later recorded during a radio session one month after the release of (What's the Story) Morning Glory?.